Join Us & Get Wine 101 Course 75% Off

 • Polyphenols reside in the skins and seeds of grapes.

-• Red wine has about 10 times more polyphenols than white (mostly because of a red’s maceration on the skins.)
+• Red wines have approximately ten times more polyphenol levels than whites (mostly because of a red’s maceration on the skins).

 polyphenol-content-red-wines-big